bjack205/altro.org/README.md

 ### Home Directory

 The home directory includes a home.json file that will include the content that is being used on the home page.
-Here you can control what the following on home page:
+Here you can control the following on home page:

-- sentences the typewriter is typing
+- Sentences the typewriter is typing
-- features
+- Features
-- graph title and
+- Graph title and description
-- graph picture
+- Graph picture
-- contributors
+- Contributors

 ## Set up Local Environent

-If you would like to set up your local environment to see changes on your own server before pusing up changes, please follow the steps:
+To set up your local environment to see changes on your own server before pusing up changes, please follow the steps:

 If you do not have node installed on your computer, you can download node from [https://nodejs.org/en/download/](https://nodejs.org/en/download/).

-First, install packages:
+First, install packages by moving into root directory of repository and running the following command:

 ```bash
 npm install